Foods to Avoid During Pregnancy

 Diet and pregnancy

-Mould-ripened soft cheeses, which will often have a white rind, should be avoided during pregnancy.
+Mold-ripened soft cheeses, which will often have a white rind, should be avoided during pregnancy.
 This includes cheeses such as brie, camembert, as well as soft goats cheeses such as chevre.
 Soft blue cheeses, such as Gorgonzola and Roquefort, should also be avoided during pregnancy.
-If they have been thoroughly cooked, e.g. in a sauce, all of these cheeses are safe to eat, however.

 The reason these types of cheese are unsafe to eat during pregnancy is that there is a risk of these cheeses containing harmful bacteria, such as Listeria.
 Less acidic than hard cheeses, soft cheese contains more moisture, making them more susceptible to the growth of bacteria.